Are you wondering "why is my PowerPoint file so large?"

 - Set a Resolution on the low-end of the options, such as 96 ppi to really reduce the fidelity of images and reduce the PowerPoint PPT file's size.

-If you have several key, large images that you want to compress, use this feature as a starting point to downsize your presentation file.
+If you've got several key, large images that you want to compress, use this feature as a starting point to downsize your presentation file.

 2. Compress All Pictures in Your PowerPoint